 “For the exhibition pieces I have printed images of proud and beautiful Black and Brown people on pages of a book called The European Enlightenment: Zeitalter der Aufklärung published in 1976.
 The book gives an overview of the European Enlightenment.
 This particular book was part of my 2017 performance Daughter of Diaspora at the Decolonial Summer School in Middelburg.
 As a result from the performance some of the pages contain angry remarks by the Black and Brown students whose ancestors are not considered here.
 A basic principle of the Enlightenment says that knowledge is more important than origin.
 Everyone is born a ‘tabula rasa’ and gains knowledge and experience during their life.
 Everyone has the same start; accordingly, everyone deserves the same opportunities for emancipation and democratic living conditions.
 In 1712 – the same year that Jean Jacques Rousseau was born – Willy Lynch gave an infamous speech to slave owners in the Colony of Virginia, sharing his methods of oppressing Black slaves.
 The term ‘lynching’ is derived from his name.

-I am fascinated by Wilhelm Arno’s ideas concerning the body and the mind where he says that the mind can’t feel pain.
+I am fascinated by philosopher Anton Wilhelm Amo’s ideas concerning the body and the mind where he says that the mind can’t feel pain.
 It’s only the body that can perceive pain.
 Willy Lynch’s speech shows how the brain can invent immense cruelties because it is decoupled from the body.
 With While we were Kings and Queens, I also want to show the white Psychosis in which Black and Brown bodies are trapped.
-A psychoses that on the one hand has promoted emancipation and equality, but on the other hand is reponsible for terrible crimes.
-The sentences from Willy Lynch’s speech thus stand in sharp contrast to the German Enlightment texts and the philosophy of Anton Wilhelm Arno’s.
+A psychosis that on the one hand has promoted emancipation and equality, but on the other hand is responsible for terrible crimes.
+The sentences from Willy Lynch’s speech thus stand in sharp contrast to the Enlightenment texts and the philosophy of Amo.”